 As individuals called to convey God’s love to children and youth (defined as minors under the age of 18) and develop trusting, nurturing relationships with them, we recognize the great responsibility we as members of Forest Hill Presbyterian Church (hereafter referred to FHPC) have to be accountable before God, our church, and our community for the safety and wellbeing of the children and youth we serve.
 We recognize that specific guidelines will help us in this ministry, and we agree to maintain the following standards for interaction with children and youth.
 Thus, failure to adhere to these guidelines and standards by any employee or volunteer working with children and youth at FHPC, including the children at FHPC Child Care Center (hereafter referred to as the “CCC”), may result in disciplinary action, up to and including dismissal from their position of employment or volunteer service.
 However, nothing in this Child Protection Policy and Procedures (hereafter referred to as the “Policy”) or in any other document or statement shall limit the CCC’s right to terminate any employee or volunteer.

-- To provide safe and secure environments for children and youth (defined as those less than 18 years of age).
+- To provide safe and secure environments for children and youth in our care.

-- To protect children and youth from any incident or conduct that might cause physical, emotional, spiritual or sexual harm while participating in activities at Forest Hill Presbyterian Church.
+- To protect children and youth from any incident or conduct that might cause physical, emotional, spiritual or sexual harm while participating in activities at FHPC.

-- To guide Forest Hill Presbyterian church as an institution in the required conduct of its employees and volunteers in children’s and youth programs with the goal of preventing incidents and allegations of abuse.
+- To provide parameters in the required conduct of FHPC employees and volunteers with the goal of preventing incidents of abuse or which might lead to allegations of abuse.

-- To provide a mechanism to deal with reported concerns and take appropriate subsequent actions.
+- To provide procedures to address reported concerns and to take appropriate subsequent actions

 Components of this Policy